vincere-health/programma/Readme.md

 _A light weight, simple FIFO Queue backed by PostgresSQL for delayed tasks._

 ## Motivation
-- Long scheduling jobs in future is hard to achieve using some of the cloud providers distributed queues e.g, SQS with an upper limit of 12hour visibility timeout.
-For long scheduled tasks message needs to be picked up and delayed again
+- Long scheduling jobs in future is hard to achieve using some of the most reliable distributed queues e.g, SQS with an upper limit of 12 hours visibility timeout.
+For long scheduled tasks message needs to be picked up and delayed again depending on how long in the future a job is scheduled
 - Redis pub/sub model with delay time suits really well for scheduling jobs.
 But the problem is it is not backed by disk.
 It works really well for the immediate jobs where you need high throughput, but to keep jobs that has to run way in the future consumes lots of memory and it is costly
-- While Redis cluster and cloud provider's distributed queues elegantly solves scaling challenges, sometimes use-case is to track these jobs in one place for simplicity, like SQL/NoSQL store without too much effort.
+- While Redis cluster and cloud provided distributed queues elegantly solves scaling challenges, sometimes use-case is to track these jobs in one place for simplicity, like SQL/NoSQL store without too much effort in a common schema model.
 We attempt to track job states in Postgres through Programma
 - Programma goal is not to implement a solid Job Worker logic.
 You could use it as your end-to-end job processor for simpler low latency tasks, but we recommend to use Redis, RabbitMQ or a queue like SQS for fanning out or distributing the workload to them through Programma
 - The goal of Programma is to expose a very flexible and simple API.
 Where client could nudge the job processing lifecycle by calling utility methods without us dictating specific lifecycle of a job